Bandwidth/mcp-server/README.md

 > **_NOTE:_** You can also run the server directly from our github repo by replacing `/path/to/bandwidth-mcp-server` with: `git+https://github.com/Bandwidth/bandwidth-mcp-server.git`

 > **_NOTE:_** We've noticed some issues with Claude not being able to see MCP resources.
-This could require you to enter some tool parameters normally included in our config resource manually.
+This could require you to manually enter some tool parameters normally included in our config resource.

 ### Running the Server Standalone